mohsen1/grouped-checkbox/README.md

 ### Nesting

+Nesting `grouped-checkbox` components is possible.
 You can nest grouped checkboxes just like normal HTML elements

 ```html